 Founded in 1968 as a tribute to the life and work of William Gallacher, the Scottish Communist, who sat in the Commons between 1935 and 1950.
 The library has an extensive collection of books and pamphlets.

 The most extensive collection of women's history in the UK.

 A twice-yearly publication concerned with all aspects of current historical research into the life and work of communists and communist parties across the world.

 Hold regular events and publish a newsletter, which can be downloaded from site.
 The site also includes a bulletin board.

-North West Labour History Group
+North West Labour History Society